Oils Oils & Fats

 Jojoba Oil

-Jojoba Pronounced "hohoba" this oil is actually a liquid wax (waxes and oils are closely related).
+Jojoba Flower Pronounced "hohoba" this oil is actually a liquid wax (waxes and oils are closely related).
 The main culinary interest in jojoba is as an appetite suppressant (it produces a satisfying full feeling without contributing a lot of calories) but this is still in the experimental stages.
-Currently it is popular as a cosmetic oil and as the only lubricant that can replace sperm whale oil.
+Currently it is popular as a cosmetic oil and as the only lubricant that can replace Sperm Whale Oil.
 Jojoba beans grow on a shrub native to the deserts of southwest U.S. but experimental plantings have been made in Egypt and elsewhere.
+Photo by Stan Shebs distributed under license Creative Commons Attribution-Share Alike 3.0 Unported.

-Pig Lard is made by "rendering" fat cut from pigs by boiling and skimming.
-This was once the most popular cooking and baking fat in America and Europe, but has largely been replaced by vegetable shortenings due to fear of saturated fats, but it's still heavily used in Mexican cooking.
-Now that evil trans fats in vegetable shortening are claimed to be even more dangerous, pig is back in the running.
+Live Boar Lard is made by "rendering" fat cut from pigs by frying or boiling and skimming.
+It was once the most popular cooking and baking fat in North America and Europe, but has largely been replaced by vegetable shortenings in North America due to a misplaced fear of saturated fats.
+It's still heavily used in Latin American cooking and parts of Europe.
+Now that evil trans fats in vegetable shortening are found very dangerous and saturated fats not so much so, pig is back in the running.
 Experts say the health implications for lard are about the same as for butter.
+Photo © i0075.

-Lard is still by far the best fat for many baking uses such as pie crusts, but U.S. supermarket lard tends to be of poor quality and off flavor.
+Lard is still by far the best fat for many baking uses such as pie crusts, but U.S. supermarket lard tends to be of poor quality and heavily processed.
 The best lard to use for baking is called "leaf lard" which is made from the fat from around the pigs kidneys.
 It is available from some specialists (O4).
+Details and Cooking.

 Margarine

-Margarine This butter substitute sold in 1/4 pound blocks, tubs and other forms is vegetable oil (largely soy and corn) caused to be solid at room temperature by "partial hydrogenation".
-Back in the '60s health gurus told us to use margarine instead of butter to avoid dangerous heart killing saturated fat, but today we are told hydrogenation produces evil trans fats which are at least as bad as saturated fats.
+Block and Blob of Margarine This butter substitute sold in 1/4 pound blocks, tubs and other forms is vegetable oil (largely soy and corn) caused to be solid at room temperature by "partial hydrogenation".
+Back in the '60s health gurus told us to use margarine instead of butter to avoid dangerous heart killing saturated fat, but today we are told hydrogenation produces evil Trans Fats which are known to be worse than saturated fats.

 "Soft margarine" sold in tubs has a much lower trans fat content.
-See our Oil Chart for details.
-Of course this product doesn't work well where a more solid product is needed such as baking, where you might as well use leaf lard which provides the best results and is now no more dangerous than butter.
+See our Oils Chart for details.
+Of course this product doesn't work well where a more solid product is needed such as baking, where you might as well use leaf lard which provides the best results and is now no more dangerous than Butter.

 Margarine was originally made from beef suet and lard as a cheap substitute for butter, but by the 1920s it was manufactured entirely from low cost vegetable oils.